Avantis (AVNT) Price Prediction in USD | Forecast for 2026, 2027, 2030 & Beyond | MEXC

 Avantis Historical Price

-According to the latest data gathered on Avantis live price page, the current price of Avantis is 0.6578USD.
+According to the latest data gathered on Avantis live price page, the current price of Avantis is 0.58USD.
 The circulating supply of Avantis(AVNT) is

 In the past 24 hours, Avantis has shown a price movement of